JBrunnerhtl/Todo-List/README.md

 - Click on the task to remove it from the list.
 - Use the "Clear All" button to remove all tasks from the list.

-## Contributing
-We welcome contributions from the community.
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch:
-    ```sh
-    git checkout -b feature/your-feature-name
-    ```
-3. Make your changes and commit them:
-    ```sh
-    git commit -m "Add your message here"
-    ```
-4. Push to the branch:
-    ```sh
-    git push origin feature/your-feature-name
-    ```
-5. Open a pull request.